-The fresh water tank fill is normally located on the hull side along with a nearby system vent.
-Simply remove the cap on the fill labeled "water" and fill with fresh water until you see water exiting through the vent.
+The fresh water tank fill is normally located on the starboard deck with a nearby system vent.
+Simply remove the cap on the fill labeled

+" water" and fill with fresh water until you see water exiting through the vent.
 This tells you the potable water tank is full and ready for use.
 Tighten the cap when finished filling system to keep debris out of the tank.
+Always line up the 2 blue dots for complete fitting closure.